uthpalaherath/uthpalaherath.github.io/_posts/2025-02-05-Advanced-resource-monitoring-on-HPC-clusters.md

   teaser: /assets/media/2025-02-05-Advanced-resource-monitoring-on-HPC-clusters/2025-02-05-Advanced-resource-monitoring-on-HPC-clusters-20250206132157590.png
 ---
 {: .notice--primary}
-*In this post, I share a script that utilizes seff, sstat, and sacct for advanced resource monitoring on HPC clusters.*
+*Efficient resource monitoring is key to maximizing HPC performance.
+In this post, I explore techniques for advanced resource monitoring on HPC clusters and provide a script that utilizes seff, sstat, and sacct to track CPU and memory usage effectively*

 ![2025-02-05-Advanced-resource-monitoring-on-HPC-clusters-20250206132157590](/assets/media/2025-02-05-Advanced-resource-monitoring-on-HPC-clusters/2025-02-05-Advanced-resource-monitoring-on-HPC-clusters-20250206132157590.png)